Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 2. If desired, use one of the following assistant functions:

    - Version
-        Click the version drop-down list on top of a column and select the desired version number to use another version for comparison.
+        To change a displayed version, click the *Version* drop-down list on top of a column and select the desired version number.

     - Swap versions
         Click the ![Swap](../../Assets/Icons/Swap.png "[Swap]") [SWAP VERSIONS] button to swap the versions displayed.